pixel

 First steps

-Mobile Medical (MM) cannot take bookings directly from patients – a urologist will need to determine the best treatment for patients based on their type of stone and book with us.
+Mobile Medical cannot take bookings directly from patients – a urologist will need to determine the best treatment for patients based on their type of stone and book with us.

 The first step for patients is to make an appointment with the GP to get a referral to the Urology Department at the public hospital or book a private consultant.